sammyd/iOS8-day-by-day-book/manuscript/02-sharing-extension.md

 The important part to note of the above code segment is the line which sets the `sharedContainerIdentifier` on the session configuration.
-This specifies the name of the container that `NSURLSession` can use as a cache (since extensions don't have their own writeable disc access).
+This specifies the name of the container that `NSURLSession` can use as a cache (since extensions don't have their own writable disc access).
 This container needs to be set up as part of the host application (i.e. _ShareAlike_ in this demo), and can be done through Xcode: